-You frowned, but nodded.
+You frowned but nodded.
 You took his hand and the two of you walked back to the medical wing.
 Surprisingly there was no one there.
 Sasuke took the sheet off of the ninja.
 You swallowed as you put your hands over the ninja’s heart.
 They glowed blue.
-After what felt like hours the ninja gasped out as he came back to live.
+After what felt like hours the ninja gasped out as he came back to life.
 You smiled in triumph, but then you started to sway.
 Sasuke caught you.

 “You did it,” he said.

 “Yes,” you said, “even better, I cured him too.”